Herodian kingdom

-The Herodian Kingdom of Judea was a client state of the Roman Republic from 37 BCE, when Herod the Great, who had been appointed "King of the Jews" by the Roman Senate in 40/39 BCE, took actual control over the country.
-When Herod died in 4 BCE, the kingdom was divided among his sons into the Herodian Tetrarchy.
+The Herodian kingdom was a client state of the Roman Republic, later Roman Empire, ruled from 37 to 4 BCE by Herod the Great, who was appointed "King of the Jews" by the Roman Senate.
+When Herod died, the kingdom was divided among his sons into the Herodian tetrarchy.

+The Herodian kingdom included the regions of Judea, Samaria, Idumaea, and Galilee, as well as several regions east of the Jordan River—Perea, Batanaea, Auranitis, and Trachonitis.

 Background

 Roman involvement in the Levant

 The first intervention of Rome in the region dates from 63 BCE, following the end of the Third Mithridatic War, when Rome created the province of Syria.
 After the defeat of Mithridates VI of Pontus, Pompey (Pompey the Great) sacked Jerusalem in 63 BCE.
 The Hasmonean Queen, Salome Alexandra, had recently died and her sons, Hyrcanus II and Aristobulus II, turned against each other in a civil war.
 In 63 BCE, Aristobulus was besieged in Jerusalem by his brother's armies.
 He sent an envoy to Marcus Aemilius Scaurus, Pompey's representative in the area.
 Aristobulus offered a massive bribe to be rescued, which Pompey promptly accepted.
 Afterwards, Aristobulus accused Scaurus of extortion.
 Since Scaurus was Pompey's brother-in-law and protégé, the general retaliated by putting Hyrcanus in charge of the kingdom as Prince and High Priest.

 When Pompey was defeated by Julius Caesar, Hyrcanus was succeeded by his courtier Antipater the Idumaean, also known as Antipas, as the first Roman Procurator.
-In 57–55 BCE, Aulus Gabinius, proconsul of Syria, split the former Hasmonean Kingdom into five districts of Sanhedrin/Synedrion (councils of law).
+In 57–55 BCE, Aulus Gabinius, proconsul of Syria, split the former Hasmonean kingdom into five districts of Sanhedrin/Synedrion (councils of law).